staude/backend-startpage-customizer/readme.txt

 == Changelog ==

+= 0.5 =
+- Admin can change startpage for any user.
+Thanks to TRILOS <service@trilos.de>
+- List startpage as column in user list

 = 0.4 =
-Disable some php notices if WP Debug active
+- Disable some php notices if WP Debug active

 = 0.3 =
-0000046: 500 - Crash nach uninstall
+- 0000046: 500 - Crash nach uninstall

 = 0.2 =
-0000020: add filter to change translations path
+- 0000020: add filter to change translations path
-0000026: correct translations to edit it with codestyling-localization
+- 0000026: correct translations to edit it with codestyling-localization

 = 0.1 =
-First version.
+- First version.